12.1 History of OFC

 Uses of OFC in Industry Today

-You will see OFC in just about every shop you go into that deals with ferrous metals.
-This will include:
+You will see OFC used in just about every shop that deals with ferrous metals.
+Specific industries that use this application include:

 - Pipeline